Publications: Accounting and Financial Information

 Financial Condition Analysis [pdf - 2008] - The guide is designed to help you analyze the financial condition of your local government or school district.
 It includes sections on Defining Financial Condition, Assessing Financial Condition, Using Analytical Tools to Evaluate Financial Condition, and Improving Financial Condition Through Corrective Action.
 Appendixes help highlight issues and trends in your government's operations and include a glossary of frequently used financial terms and a listing of data resources that may be helpful in conducting financial condition analysis.

-Fiscal Oversight Responsibilities of the Governing Board [pdf - 2010] - The module, Fiscal Oversight Responsibilities, was developed to help board members and other managers understand and administer key fiscal oversight responsibilities.
+Fiscal Oversight Responsibilities of the Governing Board [pdf - 2013] - The module, Fiscal Oversight Responsibilities, was developed to help board members and other managers understand and administer key fiscal oversight responsibilities.
 This module covers the following: reviewing fiscal objectives and associated risks that should encompass all operational areas; establishing policies to help achieve fiscal objectives and address significant risks; and monitoring adherence to established policies to ensure that all objectives are being met and that all identified risks are routinely controlled.

-Improving the Effectiveness of Your Claims Auditing Process [pdf - 2010] - The guide was written as a resource for those governing bodies and officials who are responsible for the audit of claims.
+Improving the Effectiveness of Your Claims Auditing Process [pdf - 2013] - The guide was written as a resource for those governing bodies and officials who are responsible for the audit of claims.
 Hopefully the information contained in this guide will be valuable for new board members and inexperienced claims auditors and a useful refresher for these who have been previously involved with claims auditing.

 Information Technology Governance [pdf - 2012] - The purpose of this management guide is intended to make the oversight of information

 The Practice of Internal Controls [pdf - 2010] - The purpose of this management guide is to provide practical information about internal controls for local government financial operations.